snapauthapp/sdk-typescript/README.md

 }
 ```

-> [!NOTE]
+> [!IMPORTANT]
-> The `name` value is used completely locally, and not even sent to SnapAuth's servers.
-> This is commonly something like a human name, email address, or login handle.
+> You MUST send the token to the backend [`/registration/attach`](https://docs.snapauth.app/server.html#attach-registration-token) API to associate it with the user.
+> Until this is done, the user will not be able to use their new credential.
 >
-> You MAY also set `displayName`.
-> If not provided, we default it to the `name` value.
-> Browsers typically (counter-intuitively) ignore `displayName` in favor of `name`.
->
-> This is reflected in the TypeScript formats.

-> [!CAUTION]
-> You MUST send the token to the backend `/registration/attach` API to associate it with the user.
-> Failure to do so will prevent the user from signing in the credential they just created.
+> For security, the token expires in a few minutes.
-> The response also includes a `expiresAt` field containing a Unix timestamp indicating by when the token must be attached.
+> The response includes a `expiresAt` field indicating when this needs to be done.

+The `name` value is used completely locally, and _is not sent to SnapAuth's servers_.
+This is commonly something like a human name, email address, or login handle.
+This will be visible to the user when they sign in.

 > [!WARNING]
-> The `name` field cannot be changed at this time - it's not supported by browers.
+> The `name` field cannot be changed at this time - it's not supported by browsers.
 > Once browser APIs exist to modify it, we will add support to the SDK.

+You may also set `displayName`, though browsers typically (counter-intuitively) ignore `displayName` in favor of `name`.

 ### Authenticating